What changed on January 1, 2026

 When not to over-engineer

-Pre-2024 elder-law playbooks called for irrevocable Medicaid-protection trusts, careful asset moves between spouses, annuity ladders, and life-estate deeds as a routine package.
-In 2026, most of that is unnecessary, and in some cases harmful.
+Old elder-law playbooks built around the $2,000 floor called for irrevocable Medicaid-protection trusts, careful asset moves between spouses, annuity ladders, and life-estate deeds as a routine package.
+With the 2026 limit at $130,000 single and $195,000 couple, much of that is unnecessary for families whose countable resources sit comfortably under those numbers.
 Common over-engineering mistakes to avoid:

-- Gifting cash to adult children “to get under the limit” when there is no longer a limit, and the gift creates gift-tax reporting obligations plus exposure to the children’s creditors and divorces.
+- Gifting cash to adult children to get under the limit when countable resources are already under the $130,000 single or $195,000 couple limit, since the gift creates gift-tax reporting obligations plus exposure to the children’s creditors and divorces.

-- Buying a Medi-Cal-compliant annuity to convert savings to income when the savings no longer disqualify the applicant.
+- Buying a Medi-Cal-compliant annuity to convert savings to income when the savings already sit under the limit.
 The annuity has real costs and locks up principal that could have stayed liquid.

 - Following a five-year wait suggested by an out-of-state attorney when California has not enforced the federal look-back for years.

-The new center of gravity for planning is much narrower: probate avoidance to defeat estate recovery, a current durable power of attorney, a current advance healthcare directive, beneficiary designations that match the trust, and spousal-impoverishment math when applicable.
+The center of gravity for planning is narrower than the old $2,000-era playbook: checking countable resources against the reinstated limit, probate avoidance to defeat estate recovery, a current durable power of attorney, a current advance healthcare directive, beneficiary designations that match the trust, and spousal-impoverishment math when applicable.

 | Category | Counts for eligibility? | Notes |